Completions of affine spaces into Mori fiber spaces with non-rational fibers: Preliminaries

 Given a normal variety $X$ and a closed subset $Z$ of it, we say that $X$ is \emph{terminal (respectively klt) in a neighborhood of $Z$} if there exists an open neighborhood $U$ of $Z$ which is terminal (respectively klt).
 Finally, we say that a log pair $(X,S)$, where $S$ is a prime Weil divisor on $X$, is \emph{plt in a neighborhood of $S$} if there exists an open neighborhood $U$ of $S$ such that the log pair $(U,S)$ is plt.
 Equivalently, if for every log resolution $f\:Y\to X$ of $(X,S)$ every exceptional divisor $E$ of $f$ whose center on $X$ intersects $S$ has discrepancy $a_{X,S}(E)>-1$.

 We will need the following known result.

-\begin{lem} Let $(X,S)$ be a log-pair such that $S$ is a normal prime Cartier divisor.
+\begin{lem} Let $(X,S)$ be a log pair such that $S$ is a prime Cartier divisor.
 Assume that $(X,S)$ is plt in a neighborhood of $S$.
-Then $X$ is terminal in a neighborhood of $S$ if and only if for every log-resolution $f\:Y\to X$ of $(X,S)$ every exceptional divisor $E$ of $f$ whose center on $X$ meets $S$ but is not contained in $S$ has positive discrepancy. \end{lem}
+Then $X$ is terminal in a neighborhood of $S$ if and only if for every log resolution $f\:Y\to X$ of $(X,S)$ every exceptional divisor $E$ of $f$ whose center on $X$ meets $S$ but is not contained in $S$ has positive discrepancy. \end{lem}

 \begin{proof} Let $f\:Y\to X$ be a log resolution of $(X,S)$.
 Replacing $X$ by an open neighborhood of $S$, if necessary, we can assume that the center on $X$ of every exceptional divisor $E_i$ of $f$ meets $S$.
 Since $S$ is a prime Cartier divisor, we have $f^*S=f_*^{-1}(S)+\sum c_iE_i$, where $c_i$ is a positive integer if $f(E_i)\subseteq S$ and $c_i=0$ otherwise.
 Writing $K_Y\sim f^*(K_X)+\sum b_iE_i$ we get Since $(X,S)$ is plt in a neighborhood of $S$, $a_{X,S}(E_i)>-1$ for every $E_i$.
 It follows that for every $E_i$ such that $f(E_i)\subseteq S$ we have $b_i=a_{X,S}(E_i)+c_i>0$.
 Thus $X$ is terminal in a neighborhood of $S$ if and only if for every $E_i$ such that $f(E_i)\not\subseteq S$ the discrepancy $b_i=a_{X,S}(E_i)$ is positive. \end{proof}